Nympfonic/Unofficial-SPT-Patch/README.md

+# Unofficial SPT Patch (USPTP)

+###### An assortment of performance improvements and bugfixes for SPT.
+Totally original name inspired by the Unofficial Skyrim Patches.

-# Current List of Fixes
+## Current List of Fixes

 - Incompatible ammo in magazine notifications will no longer appear randomly
    - This was caused by a bot spawning with incompatible ammo loaded in its gun and the notification would appear if it tried to shoot its gun